Entertainment: Literature

-Comics and editorial cartoons are literary genres that use drawings or graphics, usually in combination with text, to convey an entertaining narrative.
+Comics and editorial cartoons are mediums that use drawings or graphics, usually in combination with text, to convey an entertaining narrative.
 Many contemporary comics have elements of fantasy and are produced by companies that are part of the entertainment industry.
 Others have unique authors who offer a more personal, philosophical view of the world and the problems people face.
 Comics about superheroes such as Superman are of the first type.
 Examples of the second sort include the individual work over 50 years of Charles M. Schulz who produced a popular comic called Peanuts about the relationships among a cast of child characters; and Michael Leunig who entertains by producing whimsical cartoons that also incorporate social criticism.
 The Japanese Manga style differs from the western approach in that it encompasses a wide range of genres and themes for a readership of all ages.
 Caricature uses a kind of graphic entertainment for purposes ranging from merely putting a smile on the viewer's face, to raising social awareness, to highlighting the moral characteristics of a person being caricatured.